katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 }
 ```

-Lots of promissing fields to hack with, but since the comparison is just
+Lots of promissing fields to hack with, but actual type check is just
 a direct pointer comparison:

 ```